kenthehacker/digitalCV/reinforcement_learning_DQNSnake/dqn_snake/Deep_Q_README.md

 Now I've moved onto learning about DQN.
 I've invested a bit of time reading relevant parts of Sutton's textbook The idea is to use convolutional NN with q learning to train a snake.
 Before finishing that part, I've also uploaded my code where I've trained snake using a regular linear NN where the state is represented by a head-relative array
+I'm just doing this project to kinda get an introductory understanding of rl

 ## How We Represent The State
 - We can either have the N x N grid itself be a state where we assign values